yelouafi/unReact/README.md

 3- event listeners updates the application state (possibly via an intermediate layer like Flux or Redux)
 4- the system re-evaluates the view function and patches the DOM

-unReact uses a *pull* based model for events, when an event fires, the event is not forwarded to listeners but instead *published* on a central place.
+unReact uses a *pull* based model for events, when an event fires, the event is not forwarded to listeners (There are no listeners anyway) but instead *published* on a central place.
 When the framework re-render the UI, interested subscribers, called *Behaviors* can check against the published event to decide if an update should take place.
 In other terms events are *pulled* during the view evaluation phase.
 So the process is:

 1- a DOM event is fired
 2- a message is published on the application